awslabs/aws-encryption-sdk-specification/changes/2024-TBD_key-store-admin/background.md

 ## Key Management Strategy

-`Key Management Strategy` is a union, such that additional options maybe added at a later date.
+`Key Management Strategy` is a union, such that additional options may be added at a later date.

 `Key Management Strategy` determines which Operations of a `Key Management` are used by the Client.